Creating a resume outline is like building Lego.

 However, if you’re a freelance developer, you should look at a resume outline designed specifically for your industry.
 Compared to a resume outline for highschool students, a “Projects” section would be more important and relevant for recruiters than a “Hobby” section would.

 That being said, let’s go down the rabbit hole of creating the perfect CV outline.

 Creating a resume outline.
 How, what & why?

-Okay, now that you understand that a basic resume outline is a blueprint of what is your future CV, let’s focus on what makes a great resume, what to feature and why you should feature it.
+Okay, now that you understand a basic resume outline is a blueprint of your future CV, let’s focus on the following:

 We’re going to clear up some misunderstandings other articles talk about which are plain confusing.